openbridge/airbridge/README.md

 We wanted a clean, no-frills, open source solution that focused solely on the core Airbridge source and data connectors.
 That is it.

-Not finding a solution to accomplish this goal, we decided to pull something that fits—introducing Aribridge.
+Not finding a solution to accomplish this goal, we decided to pull something that fits—introducing Airbridge.

 ### Overview
 Airbridge uses base Airbyte Docker images, so you can concentrate on simple, well-bounded data extraction and delivery while using the minimum resources to get the job done.
 Pick your Airbyte source and destination; Airbridge handles the rest.